 Direct PLUS loan

-Your award letter may include qualification for a PLUS loan from the U.S. Department of Education.
 A PLUS loan is taken out by the parents of a dependent student.
-The interest rate is variable but not more than 9 percent.
+The interest rate is variable, but not more than nine percent.
 The first repayment is due within 60 days; there is no grace period while you are in school.
-More about PLUS loans.

 Private student loans